2021 - 2023 Ambassador's

 Elaine Watskey (she/her/hers)

 Elaine (she/her), having served as a parish pastor in Arizona and then as Assistant to the Bishop for Candidacy in the Grand Canyon Synod, she became even more aware of the injustice in our world and in the Church when it came to truly accepting and welcoming our LGBTQIA+ siblings.
 As a retired pastor, Elaine began serving as ReconcilingWorks Regional Coordinator for Region 2 in 2014.
-Now, Elaine is living in Oklahoma City and will continue Christ’s ministry of love and inclusion for ALL as a ReconcilingWorks Ambassador serving faith communities through the Reconciling in Christ (RIC) Journey.
+Now, Elaine is living in Iowa City, Iowa and will continue Christ’s ministry of love and inclusion for ALL as a ReconcilingWorks Ambassador serving faith communities through the Reconciling in Christ (RIC) Journey.

 David Rask Behling (he/him/his, they/them/theirs)